beverloo/periodic-background-sync/README.md

   charged, or has a certain connectivity.

 ## Goals
-* Enable a web app to run tasks periodically on network connectivity.
+* Enable a web app to run tasks periodically while the device has network connectivity.

 ## Non-goals
 * Triggering events at a specific time is an explicit non-goal.
 A more generalized alarms API can